Data Privacy Statement

 Most browsers accept cookies by default.
 However, you can change your browser settings to prevent the acceptance of cookies or to allow only certain cookies.
 Please note that if you change your browser settings to deactivate cookies, you may no longer be able to use all functions of our website.
 In your browser settings, you can also delete cookies that have already been saved in your browser or view their storage period.
 You can also adjust your browser settings to notify you before cookies are saved.
 Browser functions may differ from one browser to the next, so please use the help menu of your browser to find out how you can change settings.
 If you want a detailed overview of all instances of browser access by third parties, we recommend installing plug-ins developed specially for this purpose.

 We use tracking and analytics tools to continuously optimize our website and ensure that it meets users' requirements.
 Tracking also allows us to create statistics about website use and to leverage this information to further improve your experience.
-Based on these interests, our use of the tracking and analytics tools described below is legitimate, as set forth in Art.
+Based on these interests, our use of the tracking and analytics tools described below is legitimate pursuant to Art.
 6 Par.
 1 Cl.
 1 lit. f GDPR.
+If you have accepted cookies based on a notice (cookie banner) published by us on the website, legitimacy is also governed by Art.
+6 Par.
+1 Cl.
+1 lit. a GDPR.
 The following description of tracking and analytics tools also provides information about the purposes of data processing and the type of data processed.

 Our website contains so-called hyperlinks leading to websites of other operators.
 When you activate these hyperlinks, you will be redirected from our website directly to the websites of these operators.
 You can see this by the change of URL.
 We cannot accept responsibility for data confidentiality on third-party websites, as we have no influence on these operators' data protection policies.
 Please read the appropriate data privacy information that is available on these websites.

 As the data subject, you have the following rights under the GDPR: